+Have you tried red beans and rice?
 My first taste of red beans and rice wasn’t at my grandma’s, like so many of my other Southern friends.
-It was at a popular local restaurant, served in a small bowl, with the rice already mixed in.
+It was at a local restaurant.

 About